abejburton/prediction_588/README.md

 ### Research Design
 To further test the properties and performance of the linear probability, logit, and probit models, we wrote linear probability, logit, and probit models and estimated models for data generated using a modified version of Julian Winkel and Tobias Krebs’ Python package Opossum.
+For the linear probability model, we used the classic closed-form solution
+$$b=(X'X)^{-1}X'Y$$
-For the linear probability model, we used the classic closed-form solution b=(X'X)-1XY to identify the coefficients that minimize the sum of squared error, which coefficients in the case of ordinary least squares also minimize the negative log-likelihood of the least squares model based upon the strong assumption that the error term in the model, , is normally distributed with mean zero and constant variance 2.
+ to identify the coefficients that minimize the sum of squared error, which coefficients in the case of ordinary least squares also minimize the negative log-likelihood of the least squares model based upon the strong assumption that the error term in the model, $\epsilon$, is normally distributed with mean zero and constant variance $\sigma^2$.
 For the logit model, we use maximum likelihood estimation to solve for the unique parameters that minimize the negative log-likelihood of the logistic model, which posits that event likelihood is linked to the logistic function.
 For the probit model, we adopt a similar approach.
 Using maximum likelihood estimation, we solve for the unique parameters that minimize the negative log-likelihood of the joint likelihoods of each observation in the entire sample characterized by the standard normal cumulative distribution function.
-Specifically, to successfully minimize the log-likelihood functions of the logit and probit models, we use the L-BFGS-B gradient descent algorithm provided by the popular Python package Scipy to numerically estimate the coefficients,  b .
+Specifically, to successfully minimize the log-likelihood functions of the logit and probit models, we use the L-BFGS-B gradient descent algorithm provided by the popular Python package Scipy to numerically estimate the coefficients,  $\hat{b}$ .
 The covariate data used in our model is sampled randomly from a multivariate normal distribution with mean zero and variance , where  is a positive definite matrix constructed from a uniform distribution multiplied element-wise with an overlay matrix consisting of random values in the set {-1, 1} to allow for some covariates with negative correlation.
 The outcome variable in our data is linearly related to the covariates in our model.
 True coefficients are drawn from a beta distribution and then linearly combined with the covariates to generate a probability estimate for y.
 The probability estimates for y are clipped between .1 and .9, and then y is converted to a binary outcome via draws from a Bernoulli distribution.
 To create additional noise in our model, we apply both logistic and normal error terms to the linear combination of covariates and true coefficients before drawing outcome variable values from the Bernoulli distribution.